virtualadrian/libosmium-manual/src/osm-objects.md

 # OSM Entities

-Osmium works with the four basic types of OSM entities: Nodes, Ways, and Relations (which are all [Objects]) and Changesets.
+Osmium works with the four basic types of OSM entities: Nodes, Ways, and Relations (which are all [OSM Objects]) and Changesets.
+In addition Areas are supported, which are not native OSM objects, but they are almost treated like real OSM objects.

 These OSM entities can not be created like any normal C++ object, but they need a buffer to live in.
 See the next chapter for details.
 Accessing existing OSM entities on the other hand is easy and straightforward.

-## Objects
+## OSM Objects

-Class: `osmium::Object`
+Class: `osmium::OSMObject`

 Include: `<osmium/osm/object.hpp>`

-The `osmium::Object` class is the base class for nodes, ways, and relations. it has accessors for the usual OSM attributes:
+The `osmium::OSMObject` class is the base class for nodes, ways, and relations. it has accessors for the usual OSM attributes:

-    osmium::Object& obj = ...
+    osmium::OSMObject& obj = ...
     std::cout << "id=" << obj.id()
               << " version=" << obj.version()
               << " timestamp=" << obj.timestamp()